Rebuilding your tooth after its root canal treatment.

 Obviously, your decision will almost always be based on the advice of your dentist.
 But it’s these types of issues and factors that they should have considered, and be able to provide an explanation to you about.
 There is no cookie-cutter best choice that applies to all cases.

-B) Dental research confirms the benefit of dental crowns.
+Dental research confirms the benefit of a dental crown when one is indicated.

 ▲ Section references – Aquilino, Nagasiri, Lynch